alejandrollm/alejandrollm.github.io/_posts/2017-10-31-welcome-to-massively-the-jekyll-theme.md

 ---
 layout: post
-title:  "Ohh...I want to learn more about this terrible Guest!"
+title:  "Wow..Where Can I learn more about this terrible Guest?"
 date:   2018-04-12
 excerpt: "References"
 image: "/images/pic07.jpg"